 Advantages of Python Recursion

-Implementing something using recursion requires less effort.
+Implementing a function using recursion requires less effort, but better code logic and understanding.
 The code you wrote using recursion will be comparatively smaller than the code that is implemented by loops.
-Again, code that are written using recursion are easier to understand also.

 Disadvantages of Python Recursion